 This starts with hiring the right people for every position.
 Then, once you know you have good people assigned to each position, you simply trust them to accomplish what you hired them to do.
 This is immensely encouraging to people.

-That is, when you show your employees that you have faith in them to complete what you’ve asked them to complete, it inspires in them a great deal of respect for you.
-And it’s not just respect that this will inspire; people tend to be a lot more productive when they know they are being trusted to get something done—at least, with the right kind of people.
+When you show your employees that you have faith in them to complete what you’ve asked them to complete, it inspires in them a great deal of respect for you.
+People tend to be a lot more productive when they know they are being trusted to get something done—at least, with the right kind of people.

 Your Employees Are Human Beings